scummvm/scummvm/doc/docportal/settings/engine.rst

 **********

 Use original save/load screens
-	Uses the original save and load screens instead of the ScummVM ones.
+	Uses the original save/load screens instead of the ScummVM screens.

 	*originalsaveload*